agrifooddatacanada/UCUM_agri-food_units/README.md

 # A table of common agri-food UCUM terms

 As UCUM is a set of rules for writing an infinite set of units, Agri-food Data Canada has created a [list of ones commonly used in agri-food research](UCUM_ADC_current.csv).
-This list can be used by software as a lookup tabe for valid units, descriptions and links to other unit ontologies.
+This list can be used by software as a lookup table for valid units with descriptions.

 # Suggest a unit